-According to Info-Tech Research Group Inc., only 54 percent of business leaders are satisfied with their core IT services, 64 percent believe that IT must better understand their business needs, and 92 percent of IT departments claim their IT strategies are less than adequate.
+According to Info-Tech Research Group Inc., only 54 percent of organization leaders are satisfied with their core IT services, 64 percent believe that IT must better understand their organization needs, and 92 percent of IT departments claim their IT strategies are less than adequate.
 Rather bleak numbers.

 - Create an action plan.
-A great starting point is to align technology investments with business goals.
-IT departments should be working on things that matter to the business.
-And the business should establish measurable goals and clear priorities for IT departments.
-Given these performance expectations, an action plan created by IT and business leaders can drive the business toward its short- and long-term goals.
+A great starting point is to align technology investments with organization goals.
+IT departments should be working on things that matter to the organization.
+And the organization should establish measurable goals and clear priorities for IT departments.
+Given these performance expectations, an action plan created by IT and organization leaders can drive the business toward its short- and long-term goals.

 - Be proactive instead of reactive.
 A cost-center mentality typically leads to a reactive IT shop that merely maintains systems and fights fires.
-Most successful businesses are forward-thinking and aspirational when it comes to technology.
-An effective IT strategy turns IT spending into an investment in the business with tangible outcomes.
+Most successful organizations are forward-thinking and aspirational when it comes to technology.
+An effective IT strategy turns IT spending into an investment in the organization with tangible outcomes.